runxel/perisso/README.md

 ## Contributing

 Please open an issue or submit a pull request for any enhancements or bug fixes.
 Contributions are welcome, but might not be accepted until `perisso` reached a somewhat stable state.
+Formatting is done with [`ruff`](https://astral.sh/ruff).

 ## License